-Distribution of materials and pre-meeting briefings As a general rule, the Company provides materials for Board of Supervisory Board Members in advance of the meetings so the cussed.
-For newly appointed Outside Directors and Outside A duct explanatory meetings on the agenda items to be discuss attended by the Secretariat of the Board of Directors and hele Discussion process With respect to matters that may be of particular importance prior to the Board of Directors meeting where such matters a Directors have sufficient time to review the matters before de points noted in earlier discussions before deciding upon such Business site tours The Company also provides opportunities for Outside Direct sites other than the head office, where meetings of the Board learn about the workplaces involved in the Company's busine Material database The Company has built a database that houses materials, mir committee meetings.
-This database can be accessed by all m Members, including outside members.
-The Company has also the Audit & Supervisory Board.
-This database can be accessed the Board of Directors' evaluation from the previous fiscal year.
+Distribution of materials and pre-meeting briefings As a general rule, the Company provides materials for Board of Directors meetings to Outside Directors and Outside Audit & Supervisory Board Members in advance of the meetings so that they have sufficient time to review the matters that are to be discussed.
+For newly appointed Outside Directors and Outside Audit & Supervisory Board Members, the concerned departments conduct explanatory meetings on the agenda items to be discussed at meetings of the Board of Directors, as needed.
+Such meetings are attended by the Secretariat of the Board of Directors and held prior to Board of Directors meetings.
+Discussion process With respect to matters that may be of particular importance, the Board of Directors discusses them at the Board of Directors meeting prior to the Board of Directors meeting where such matters are scheduled for resolution.
+In this manner, the Company ensures that the Directors have sufficient time to review the matters before decisions are made and that they will have an opportunity to consider the points noted in earlier discussions before deciding upon such matters.
+Business site tours The Company also provides opportunities for Outside Directors and Outside Audit & Supervisory Board Members to visit business sites other than the head office, where meetings of the Board of Directors and the Audit & Supervisory Board are mainly held, and learn about the workplaces involved in the Company's business.
+Material database The Company has built a database that houses materials, minutes, and other information on past Board of Directors and other major committee meetings.
+This database can be accessed by all members of the Board of Directors and the Audit & Supervisory Board Members, including outside members.
+The Company has also built a database that houses materials and minutes of past meetings of the Audit & Supervisory Board.
+This database can be accessed by all Audit & Supervisory Board Members, including outside members.